 What doesn’t the principal understand?

 The principal doesn’t understand foreign language teaching methods, so we get reprimanded for having a noisy classroom.
 We get funding last.
 French classes are crammed to the max, because there isn’t money for another teacher.
 We might have to change classrooms multiple times a day.
+We might even teach at two schools.
 Students enroll in our classes when they don’t have another elective to go to (and some of them REALLY don’t want to be there).
 They cut your French class to make room for more Spanish classes.
 And by the way…they need to you teach Spanish.
 Oh, you don’t speak Spanish?
 Well, surely it isn’t too hard to just learn a little bit, is it?

 There are schools that group all languages together, because the principal doesn’t understand how languages 1 and 2 would be taught differently.
 This leaves a foreign language teacher in a department with the majority language, which, in my case, would be English.
 So, I try to imagine a school where my department head is an English 12 teacher who is teaching novels, research papers, or narrative writing in the students’ first language.
 Then, I imagine a meeting where that department head decides what the FSL teacher needs to do in his/her classroom.
 How would he or she even know?